-Certainly with the preponderance of education courses which the teacher has had in normal school and, frequently, in summer schools since graduation, and with professional guidance which she has under Maryland's excellent system of supervision, it is apparent that the urgent need of the elementary teacher is for additional content rather than professional courses.
+Certainly with the preponderance of education courses which the teacher has had in normal school, teachers college, and frequently in summer school, and with the professional guidance which she has under Maryland's excellent system of supervision, it is apparent that the urgent need of the elementary teacher is for additional content rather than professional courses.
 The State Department asks that credits offered by normal school graduates for the advanced certificate be earned in subject-matter or content courses.
+Hence most of the courses offered are of the academic or content type rather than professional.